Andyngo280/CMPE-152-Project-/README.txt

 Need to run this in a place where you have antlr4-runtime library for this to work

-We believe we can generate code for assignment, if, repeat, and while statements We stopped and could not finish all the loop statements Change the input file in make to access our different test-cases You can manually change where to output the generated code by editing the open statement in target, codeVisitor, line 61
+We believe we can generate code for assignment, if, repeat, for, and while statements We stopped and could not finish all the loop statements Change the input file in make to access our different test-cases You can manually change where to output the generated code by editing the open statement in target, codeVisitor, line 61